hashemnawash/IT1025-1/Lab6/readme.md

 SEcure hypertext protocol.
 It has a security feature.
 All transfer is secure because the data is encrypted and impossible to read.
 The s means you are entering secure web sites and everything is protected.
 There is also a pad lock symbol through https.
 The data is scrambelled so hackers csan't read the information.

 ## Securing your Web Browser

 ### Reasons to Secure Browser
+You should secure your web browser from spyware and hackers.
+Not securing your web browser can lead to the malfunction of your computer, as well as the theft of personal information.
+Hackers can destroy your files, and use your computer to attack other computers.
 ### Risk Explained
+A risk is the action of using cookies, which is files placed on your system to store data for specific websites(securing your web browser).
+If a website uses cookies for authentification then a hacker may be "able to acquire unauthorized access to that site by obtaining the cookie( securing your web browser)."
 ## Internet Programming
 ### World Wide Web Consortium
+Lee invented the world wide web and created the consortium to connect the world together.
+Through his invention businesses and social networks would connect.
+Networking would take a new ohase and through his consortium technology could be passed and studied by the world.

 ### HTML5 and CSS
 ### HTML and XML